It will debut this month at the Shanghai Auto Show.

 Power will be sent to all four wheels through a nine-speed automatic transmission.
 While taking on the Ford F-150 and Ram 1500 sounds like a risky move, Great Wall's full-size pickup will be more affordable.

 As well as China, Car Advice claims the Ram 1500 rival will go on sale in Australia, where it will try to steal sales from the best-selling Toyota Hilux and Ford Ranger.
-Great Wall also exports trucks to Europe, South America, Southeast Asia, the Middle East, and Africa, but the new full-size pickup is unlikely to go on sale in America.
+Great Wall also exports trucks to Europe, South America, Southeast Asia, the Middle East, and Africa, but the new full-size pickup trucks are unlikely to go on sale in America.
 Let's just hope it has better safety standards than the Great Wall Steed 5, which scored a shocking zero-star NCAP safety rating.

 This isn't the only pickup Great Wall will show in Shanghai, however.
 According to a Twitter post by Autocar's Greg Kable, Shelby American will reveal a tuned version of the mid-size Cannon pickup, which is also sold as the Pao and P Series outside of China.
 Dubbed the Baja Snake, Shelby's take on the Cannon will take on the Ford Ranger Raptor with more aggressive bodywork and a modified suspension, as shown in technical drawings.